-On constructing an approximation and measuring the badness of your approximation, of some arbitrary function, for use in computation.
+On constructing an approximation of some arbitrary function, and measuring the badness thereof.

 Choosing the best approximation